 The evidence in this case also establishes that, at the time of the grounding, the vessel's crew recognized the substantial threat of an oil discharge posed by the vessel.
 The Master initiated the VRP and both a salvor and an Oil Spill Response Organization were hired.
-A VRP is activated for all commercial tank vessel casualties that result in a discharge of oil or present a substantial threat of such a discharge.
-Similarly, the crew conducted regular soundings of the tanks because they were concerned that the tanks could discharge oil.
+A VRP is activated for all commercial tank vessel casualties that result in a discharge of oil or present a substantial threat of such a discharge.46 Similarly, the crew conducted regular soundings of the tanks because they were concerned that the tanks could discharge oil.
 Boom was made available in case of a discharge and a barge was secured to conduct lightering operations and remove the fuel from the tanks.
-These actions were taken because the crew recognized that the grounded tanker created a substantial threat of an oil discharge that needed to be quickly addressed before the situation worsened and grew into an environmental catastrophe.
+These actions were taken because the crew recognized that the grounded tanker

-45 Statement of , dated February 22, 2018.
+45 Statement of

+[,] dated February 22, 2018.